georgetour/Entity-Framework/Chapter 2 Database-First Workflow/README.md

 <h2>Add existing database</h2>

 <p>If we have a database we can easily import the script to Microsoft SQL Server Management Studio.
-First we find the script we open it in our Server Management Studio and then as shown in <strong>import_script.jpg</strong></p>
+First we find the script we open it in our Server Management Studio and then as shown in <strong>import_script.jpg</strong> and then we press Execute.</p>

 <p>Then we add the database to our project.
 To do that we need to follow the steps below.</p>